Ayoubhj866/transactions_php_mini_project/README.md

 ## Importing the Database

 - Create a new MySQL database.
-- Import the `users.sql` file located in the `resources` directory to set up the database structure with sample data.
+- Import the `users.sql` file located in the `/resources` directory to set up the database structure with sample data.
+-  admin account "admin@test.com"
+-  user account "user@gmail.com"

 ## Installing Dependencies